 2. All gifts will be acknowledged within the required, or otherwise reasonable, period of time.

-7. Names of donors will not be provided by the Library to other organizations, nor will any lists be sold or given to other organizations.
+5. Names and personal details of donors will not be provided by the Library to other organizations, nor will any lists be sold or given to other organizations.

 VI.
 Conformity to Federal and State Regulations